godotengine/godot-docs/tutorials/animation/animation_track_types.rst

 .. note:: The events placed on the call method track are not executed when the animation is previewed in the editor for safety.

-To create such a track, click "Add Track -> Call Method Track."
+To create such a track in the editor, click "Add Track -> Call Method Track."
 Then, a window opens and lets you select the node to associate with the track.
 To call one of the node's methods, right-click the timeline and select "Insert Key".
 A window opens with a list of available methods.
 Double-click one to finish creating the